CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Experiments

 \subsection{Performance Evaluation}

-Table \ref{tab1} compares CAP-CoT with all baselines on six benchmarks under four LLM backbones, using results of \emph{three} rounds of the optimization cycle for our method.
-CAP-CoT consistently outperforms all baselines across all datasets under four LLM backbones, and achieves its strongest results on the most capable backbone, GPT-4o.
-It shows clear gains on math-heavy and multi-step reasoning tasks (MATH, GSM8K, BBH) and on more challenging settings like HotpotQA and LongBench, which require multi-hop reasoning and long-context understanding.
-While CoT and its variants perform reasonably well on simpler problems, they lag behind on multi-hop and long-context QA, and AP is generally weaker, suggesting that analogy alone is not sufficient for complex reasoning.
+Table \ref{tab1} compares \ac{CAP-CoT} with all baselines on six benchmarks under four \ac{LLM} backbones, using results of \emph{three} rounds of the optimization cycle for our method. \ac{CAP-CoT} consistently outperforms all baselines across all datasets under four \ac{LLM} backbones, and achieves its strongest results on the most capable backbone, GPT-4o.
+It shows clear gains on math-heavy and multi-step reasoning tasks, where errors often arise from missing constraints, multi-step dependency failures, evidence-selection mistakes, or long-context distraction.
+These are precisely the cases in which a static forward chain can look locally plausible while remaining globally fragile.

+While \ac{CoT} and its variants perform reasonably well on simpler problems, they lag behind on multi-hop and long-context \ac{QA}, and \ac{AP} is generally weaker, suggesting that analogy alone is not sufficient for complex reasoning.
 In contrast, our proposed framework yields more accurate, stable, and backbone-agnostic solvers.
+Compared with \ac{PAgent}, which also uses error feedback for prompt optimization, \ac{CAP-CoT} differs in how the optimization signal is formed. \ac{PAgent} searches over prompt candidates guided by task-level feedback, whereas \ac{CAP-CoT} constructs a task-semantic hard negative and converts the contrast between the solver chain and the adversarial chain into step-level prompt edits.
+The empirical advantage of \ac{CAP-CoT} suggests that the evolving negative chain provides additional diagnostic information beyond scalar correctness or generic error feedback.

+The results also show that \ac{CAP-CoT} transfers across backbones with different baseline strengths, suggesting that the method mainly improves prompt-level reasoning behavior rather than exploiting idiosyncrasies of a single API model.
+However, because the evaluated backbones are not specialized long-form reasoning models with explicit hidden thinking traces, we do not claim that these results fully characterize transfer to reasoning-oriented models.